Death Wish 3: Development

-Death Wish 3 was greenlit in June 1981 after the previous film earned back its budget before completing production when it signed a cable television distribution deal with HBO.
+Death Wish 3 was greenlit in June 1981 after the previous film Death Wish II earned back its budget before completing production when it signed a cable television distribution deal with HBO.
 Following the success of Death Wish II, Cannon Films proceeded in signing film contracts with prestigious actors and directors.
 Financially, their most reliable products were formulaic action films starring Charles Bronson, Chuck Norris, and other stars of the genre.
 The new sequel to Death Wish was announced at the 1984 Cannes Film Festival, with filming originally to begin in the autumn of 1984.
-Charles Bronson haggled with Cannon over his fee so they offered the role to Chuck Norris who turned it down claiming that the violence in the movie was "too negative".
+Charles Bronson haggled with Cannon over his fee so they offered the role of Paul Kersey to Norris, who turned it down, claiming that the violence in the movie was "too negative".

 The concept of Paul Kersey facing a street gang which terrorizes elderly citizens was developed by screenwriter Don Jakoby.
 Jakoby specialized in science fiction films, having developed scripts for other upcoming films such as Lifeforce (1985) and Invaders from Mars (1986).
-His screenplay reportedly turned Kersey into an urban version of John Rambo, displeasing Bronson in the process.
+His screenplay reportedly turned Paul into an urban version of John Rambo, displeasing Bronson in the process.
 The producers then tasked Gail Morgan Hickman to write other potential versions of the script.
 Hickman came up with three different script samples and submitted them for approval.
 He learned weeks later that they were all rejected in favor of keeping Jakoby's version.

 The film had multiple deleted scenes that were planned to appear, but only some of them appeared in the TV cuts of the film.
-The only known ones were a meeting between Ed Lauter's character, Richard Shriker discussing the crime statistics with the District Attorney, the police confiscating a Doberman Pinscher that one of the residents had for protection against the gang and Paul Kersey using an old mattress as a punching bag as part of his workout routine.
+The only known ones were a meeting between Ed Lauter's character, Richard Shriker, discussing the crime statistics with the District Attorney, the police confiscating a Doberman Pinscher that one of the residents had for protection against the gang and Paul Kersey using an old mattress as a punching bag as part of his workout routine.
 A scene that was never filmed included a male-on-male prison rape in its early scenes.
-It was removed by being too dark, but a similar scene was later included in another Bronson film, Kinjite: Forbidden Subjects (1989).
-Don Jakoby objected to extensive rewrites of his script and asked for his name to be removed from the credits.
+It was removed by being too dark.
+A similar scene was later included in another Bronson film, Kinjite: Forbidden Subjects (1989).
+Jakoby objected to extensive rewrites of his script and asked for his name to be removed from the credits.
 The film used the pseudonym "Michael Edmonds" to credit its screenwriter.

 The film incorporated two elements of the Death Wish novel by Brian Garfield.
-The first was the concept of a giggling Puerto Rican thug; the second was the use of a car as bait for thieves.
+The first was the concept of a giggling Puerto Rican thug.
+The second was the use of a car as bait for thieves.
 A scheduled novelization of the film was cancelled, since Garfield retained the exclusive right to write sequel novels.
-According to the book 'Bronson's Loose' by Paul Talbot, the original working title "Death Wish III" was changed to "Death Wish 3" because the Cannon Group conducted a survey and found that nearly half of the U.S. population could not read Roman numerals.
+According to the book Bronson's Loose!
+The Making of the Death Wish Films by Paul Talbot, the original working title Death Wish III was changed to Death Wish 3 because the Cannon Group conducted a survey and found that nearly half of the U.S. population could not read Roman numerals.